 Propagation: | By seeds and division. |

-Rhapis excelsa self-propagates via underground rhizome offshoots, forming multi-stemmed clumps that can reach enormous width, spreading as wide as its height or more.
-Stem are covered with dark woven palm fibers, which is actually the outer base of the leaf sheaths.
-Each stem, or cane, is about 1 inch wide, and has leaf scar pattern resembling bamboo canes.
+The stems are adorned with dark woven palm fibers, which are actually the outer bases of the leaf sheaths.
+Each stem, or cane, has a width of approximately 1 inch and exhibits a leaf scar pattern reminiscent of bamboo canes.

-During spring months the Lady Palm produces light green to yellow flowers that are held by spectacular pinkish inflorescence at the top of the stem.
-The Lady Palm is dioecious, male and female flowers grow on different plants.
+During the spring months, the Lady Palm produces light green to yellow flowers that are supported by striking pinkish inflorescences at the top of the stem.
+This palm is dioecious, meaning that male and female flowers grow on separate plants.

 Lady Palm Pictures